vicajoy/swaglabs-cucmber/README.md

-This repository  includes automated tests for the `https://www.saucedemo.com` website.
+This repository  includes automated tests for [Swag Labs](https://www.saucedemo.com) application.

-## Packages
+## Languages and Frameworks
-The project uses the following packages:
+The project uses the following languages and frameworks:
-* Selenium WebDriver 3.141.59
-* ChromeDriver 83.0.4103.97
-* Java JDK 11 or higher
+* Java 11 as the programming language
-* Apache Maven 3.6.3
-* TestNG 7.1.0
+* TestNG as the test framework
-* Cucumber 6.2.2
+* Cucumber for behavior-driven testing
+* Selenium WebDriver as the web browser automation framework
+* WebDriverManager as the Selenium binaries management

 ## Author